timani/technical-interview/README.md

 The goal of the technical test is to install and configure an running Drupal or WordPress site.
 In this excersice a virtual machine only the base operating system will be installed.

 The programs and services required can be installed on the provided VM using any means.
-This includes, manually installing the dependencies, using a bash script, a configuration manager system like Ansible, Capistrano, Chef, Puppet or Saltstack.
+This includes, manually installing the dependencies, using a bash script, Docker, a configuration management system like Ansible, Capistrano, Chef, Puppet or Saltstack.

 The purpose is see the thought process and techniques used to install the Drupal or WordPress.